dchidindu5/NAT_GSOC2025/README.md

 ### IPv4 and IPv6

 IPv4 is a **32bit numeric address** written as four sets of numbers seperated by dots.
 It's made up of four sets of 8 bits binary called **Octet**.
 Each set has a range from 0 -255.
-Also known to have two main parts, the network address and a host address.
+Also known to have two main parts, the network address and a host address. e.g `10.22.34.0`

 IPv6 is a **128bit hexdecimal address** written as eight(8) sets of numbers seperated by colons(:).
-It's made up of 8 sets of 16 bits called **Hextets**
+It's made up of 8 sets of 16 bits called **Hextets**.e.g `2001:0db8:0000:0000:aa11....`

+## Coding Period(June 2nd - Sept.)

+Coming soon!!

 ---